Hemanthviky/appointment_booking_using_LLM/README.md

 ## Overview

-This project is an appointment booking system that uses a Language Learning Model (LLM) for natural language interaction, allowing users to schedule appointments seamlessly.
+This project is an appointment booking system that uses a Large Language Model (LLM) LLama3 for natural language interaction, allowing users to schedule appointments seamlessly.
 The system handles user inputs, manages availability, and confirms bookings.

 ## Features